ScallyBag/Cinnamon/README.md

 - use cmake (CMakeLists.txt)

-- use make use unique Makefile to compile for many architectures:
+- use make - unique Makefile to compile for many architectures:

 ```